matthew-vance/dotfiles/README.md

 ### Local config

-Some tools support local configuration files that are not checked into the repository.
-For example, `zsh` supports a `local.zsh` file that can be used to add local shell config.
-These files can be added to the `local` directory and they will be symlinked just like the common and machine-specific files.
+Shell files can be placed in `local/` to be sourced automatically.

 ### Plugin management